 Please back up your files before resetting the system to factory defaults.
-All user data including logs in your V Series computer will be destroyed after performing decommissioning.
+All user data including logs in your Arm-based computer will be destroyed after performing decommissioning.
 Bootloader configuration, including administrator password, will also be set to factory default.